Aw4is/TinyML-Transfer-Learning-Impact-on-Quantisation/README.md

 ## Why It Matters

-Training strategy affects the resources needed to adapt a model, but it may also affect how well that model holds up after quantisation.
-More complex methods like knowledge distillation can take more compute, time and cost, while lighter approaches may achieve similar INT8 results.
-This project explores whether that trade-off changes across different training strategies.
+Training strategies differ in how much of the model they adapt, affecting compute and training time.
+More complex methods like knowledge distillation require more resources, while lighter approaches may still behave similarly after INT8 quantisation.

 Accuracy alone may not tell the full story.
 Prediction stability, class-level behaviour and robustness to corrupted inputs can also matter, so comparing how different training methods degrade and behave after quantisation gives a better basis for deployment decisions.

 ## Key Findings

-- Most adaptive training methods retained strong performance after INT8 quantisation, with only ~0.5–1.4% accuracy degradation, while Linear Probing dropped by ~2.7%.
+- Small differences in post-quantisation accuracy degradation appeared across the adaptive methods (~0.5–1.4%), while Linear Probing showed a noticeably larger drop of ~2.7%.
 - Full Fine Tuning outperformed Knowledge Distillation, despite KD using a much larger ResNet50 teacher, showing that extra training complexity did not guarantee better results in this setup.
 - BatchNorm tuning performed similarly while updating only a small part of the model, making PEFT-style approaches worth exploring when training compute is limited.
 - Differences between adaptive approaches became clearer under harsher corruption, while prediction stability, output distributions and class-level performance were otherwise broadly similar.